sarthak-p/Airport-Project/CONTRACT.md

 3. **Deadlines:** Each member will try to finish their work before the official deadlines listed on the CS225 Website and unofficial deadlines decided within the group.

 4. **Conflict Resolution:** All conflicts will be resolved by the team as a group.
+Any unresolved conflicts will be informed to course staff immediately for final decision.

 ## Signatures